ibm-cloud-architecture/cam-admin-bootcamp/Labs/5-2_CAMAndAnsible.md

 # Import CAM Template

-This Lab will walk you through the steps to configure CAM Deployments automatically using ansible.
-The ansible script disables root account login and creates an admin user,`sysadmin` with password: `passw0rd`.
+This Lab will walk you through the steps to configure CAM Deployments automatically using Ansible.
+The Ansible script disables root account login and creates an admin user,`sysadmin` with password: `passw0rd`.

 ## Importing Template